Why are leadership skills important to managers?

 We hear time management all the time.
 In my opinion, attention management raises leaders’ performance far more than time management.
 As my clients’ seniority grows, the more important it becomes to manage their attention.

-Prioritizing and focusing your attention on what’s most important to your strategy will give you the long-term strategic advantage.
+Prioritizing and focusing your attention on what’s most important to your strategy will give you a long-term strategic advantage.
 When I’m coaching clients, I always see positive results when they manage their attention better.

 Some key questions for your consideration: